Prabhakar-mishra360/DirectLinkDownloader/README.md

 ### Usage
   - Search Tab
     - First tab is search tab, you need to give two input 1.
 Top level domain 2.
-Name of a movie or
+Name of a movie or series you want to search.
+    - Press on search, then wait for few seconds.
+    - When success message popup and result count more than 0, you can select link from drop down and click on copy.
+    - By clicking on copy, it will copy the selected text from dropdown to your system clipboard so you can directly paste on next tabs.
   - Movie Tab
     - If you are trying to download a movie press on movie tab, paste the link copied from seach tab if found, select resolution and press
     Aabra ka dabra.